EpicEfeathers/TermFormer/README.md

 Minecraft, but it runs in the terminal](https://www.youtube.com/watch?v=6zfXM-6yPJQ)

->ABOUT THE GAME AND LEVEL EDITOR (SUCH AS TOOL TYPES)
+>ABOUT THE GAME AND LEVEL EDITOR (SUCH AS TOOL TYPES).
+EXPAND ON TOOL TYPES AND THEIR FUNCTIONALITY

 ## Example
 Gameplay: